ansh422/Image-Segment/README.md

 This implementation of segmentation in RGB vector space is based from **Section 6.7.2** of **Chapter 6** of the book **Digital Image Processing**, by *Rafael C. Gonzales* and *Richard E. Woods*.
 (ISBN number: 9780070702622)

-## Python Library Required
+## Python Libraries Required
-* PyQt5- for GUI window
+* PyQt5- for GUI purposes.
-* cv2- to read the image
+* cv2- to read image.
-* numpy- for image calculations
+* numpy- for  calculations purposes
-* matplotlib- to plot the image
+* matplotlib- to plot the images.

 ## How to run?
 * Install the dependencies using ``` pip install -r requirements.txt ``` command.